 – A chest tube may be placed to help drain fluid from the incision.

 Once your baby has been admitted to the Children’s Hospital NICU, the pediatric surgery team will evaluate your baby’s lungs and decide on which surgical approach would be best.
 The surgeon will remove the mass and the part of the lung that is affected by the mass.
-This can be done either by an open technique, using one larger incision, or by minimally invasive techniques.
+This can be done either by an open technique, using one larger incision, or by minimally invasive technique.

 If your baby requires surgery shortly after birth your baby will receive care in the Children’s Hospital’s NICU after surgery.
 Your baby will need to be on a breathing machine until he or she is fully recovered from surgery.
 Other treatments your baby will probably need after surgery are: